SeLite/SeLite.github.io/AppsFrameworks.md

 * TOC
 {:toc}

-Below are some web applications or frameworks which can run with SQLite DB.
+Below are some web applications or frameworks that can run with SQLite DB.
 That makes them SeLite ideal ideal for them, since they can fully benefit from {{navReloadingDatabases}}.

 | **Language** | **WebServer/Framework/IDE**        | **Application or Demo**                                      | **SeLite framework or demo** |